stackrox/collector/integration-tests/container/README.md

 testing and release testing, whereby releases are pegged to a specific QA image version.

+To build all images run

+`make build`

+in this directory

+To build and push all images run

+`make build-and-push`

+in this directory

 ## stackrox/benchmark-collector:phoronix
 - This is preconfigured version of phoronix that runs the hackbench process workload -- the configuration XML files were created by running phoronix manually to create the batch configuration files and extracting the generated xml files.